 ESP32-C3 Super Mini

-• Compact: extremely small board (22.5x18mm)
+• Compact: very small (22.5x18mm)

 • Shields: battery shields are available that add battery charging and portable power supply to the C3 Super Mini

-• Cheap: available for under €1.50 per piece
+• Affordable: typically available for under €1.50

 The board has a USB-C connector and ten freely usable GPIOs.
-Four GPIOs can also be used as analog input:
+Four GPIOs can be used as analog input:

 Performance